CRD716/Panormus/README.md

 ## Panormus is a very simple, open source, encrypted text editor.

 ### Installation
-It's simple to install.
+If you want or have to use python instead of the exe, it's simple to install.
 Once downloaded, simply navigate inside the Panormus folder and install from the requirements.
 `pip install -r requirements.txt`

 ### Usage